 The Strange Situation Procedure (SSP)

-The Strange Situation includes seven episodes of three minutes each in which the baby, the mother, and an unfamiliar woman participate.
-The baby is exposed to stress derived from exposure to the strange woman and two brief separations from the mother.
+The Strange Situation includes seven episodes of three minutes each in which the toddler, the mother, and an unfamiliar woman participate.
+The toddler is exposed to stress derived from exposure to the strange woman and two brief separations from the mother.
 In the assessment of attachment, emphasis is placed on the episodes of reunion with the mother, based on the toddler’s reactions to her, which can be classified into one of four attachment groups: Secure attachment (B), avoidant insecure attachment (A), ambivalent insecure attachment (C), and insecure disorganized attachment (D).
 Coders with proven experience and reliability will analyze the films (Dr. Zreik and Prof. Koren-Karie).
 Inter-rater reliability will be tested by having 20% of Strange Situations analyzed and doubly-classified.

 Insightfulness Assessment (Koren-Karie & Oppenheim, 1997).

 Procedure: This procedure consists of two parts: An interaction between mother and child, and an interview based on observing segments of the interaction.
 In the first part, the mothers will be filmed with the child in three different play situations: Free, structured, and social play, in order to produce the video segments about which the mother will be interviewed.
 In the second part, the mother will watch two minutes out of each of the aforementioned play situations, and after watching each segment the mother will be asked about her child’s thoughts and feelings as well as about her own thoughts and feelings during the observation.
-In addition, the mother will be asked to base her answers both on examples from the segments she has viewed and on examples from everyday life.
+The mother will be asked to base her answers both on examples from the segments she has viewed and on examples from everyday life.

-Analysis: The interview will be transcribed and coded according to 10 scales ranging from 1 (low) to 9 (high) and according to the scores in these scales and based the criteria in the analysis guide, they are classified into one of two insightfulness categories: Positive insight or non-insight (type: Unilateral, detached or mixed).
+Analysis: The interview will be transcribed and coded according to 10 scales ranging from 1 (low) to 9 (high) and according to the scores in these scales.
+According to the criteria in the analysis guide, participants are classified into one of two insightfulness categories: Positive insight or non-insight (type: Unilateral, detached or mixed).
 The author of the proposal will carry out the analysis of the interviews.
 Inter-rater reliability will be tested against the instrument developers.
 20% of interviews will be double-coded.
 The author will be blind to the coding of the Strange Situation for each child.
 Likewise, the analyzers of the Strange Situations will be blind to the coding of the Insightfulness Assessment.
 In order to maintain the blindness of the analyzers, code numbers will be given to all the transcripts and identifying details of the participants will be removed.

 Demographic background questionnaire - A demographic questionnaire was created to collect basic details about the mothers such as age, years of education, marital status, level of religiosity and the like.